merlinscholz/lockdoc-tools/manuals/vm-freebsd-i386/README.md

 ⚠️ This README uses FreeBSD 12.
 The provided LockDoc kernel source code currently does not successfully compile on FreeBSD 13.

 1. Set up an **i386** VM (qemu/libvirt or VirtualBox) for the FreeBSD installation.
+    * Main `/`disk:
         * Disk size: 25G
         * Disk type: RAW `qemu-img create -f raw freebsd.img 25G` (if possible.
 On VirtualBox the image has to be converted later)
+    * Second disk used for LTP:
+        * Disk size: 5G
+        * Disk type: RAW `qemu-img create -f raw ltp.img 5G` (this image does not need to be attached to the VM at all times)
     * Working networking
 2. Install FreeBSD 12.3 with the [FreeBSD-12.3-RELEASE-i386-disc1.iso](https://download.freebsd.org/releases/i386/i386/ISO-IMAGES/12.3/FreeBSD-12.3-RELEASE-i386-disc1.iso) installation medium.
     * Choose UFS as file system